August – Immunizations

 COMMUNICABLE CONDITIONS (E.g. Head Lice):

 One of the most prominent and frustrating communicable conditions commonly found in schools is head lice.
-Although there may be other conditions, which can be passed to others (such as scabies), head lice are the focus of on-going concern in the schools. http://www.cdc.gov/lice/head/schools.html Evidence does not support any efficacy and cost-effectiveness of classroom or school-wide screening for decreasing the incidence of head lice among school children.
+Although there may be other conditions, which can be passed to others (such as scabies), head lice are the focus of on-going concern in the schools. http://www.cdc.gov/lice/head/schools.html Evidence does not support efficacy or cost-effectiveness of classroom or school-wide screening for decreasing the incidence of head lice among school children.
+Individual cases of head lice are managed per the guidance from the cdc.

 REPORTING OF INFECTIOUS DISEASES: